yang49519845/yang49519845/README.md

-- 👋 Hi, I’m YX
+- 👋 Hi, I’m FeiMiao
-- 🌱 I’m currently learning jest、micro app
+- 🌱 I’m currently learning jest、micro app，ts

 <!---
 yang49519845/yang49519845 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.